jfields4733/Jordan/12ControlPathDoesDonts/README.md

 *Is this true on all flip flops?*

-## 5 Reset Async
+## 5 Async Reset Clock

-This code actually works, but it will cause problems in larger projects.
+This code actually works, but it will cause problems in larger projects because it generates latches (despite having non assign_comb blocks!, Despite having all variables initialized!)

 ![1552854685928](assets/1552854685928.png)